 Travels with my wheelchair

 I don’t think I’ve featured a beauty or skincare products in any of my ‘Things I’ve Loved’ posts.
 So it got me thinking of some of my favourite things I’m using and loving this month.
 The B. range is my favourite skincare at the moment and it’s Superdrug’s own brand so I find the products in this range really affordable.
 I bought B. Radiant Day Cream two months ago and I am really enjoying using it.
 It’s probably the longest I’ve stuck to using the same moisturiser, as I’ve never been able to find one that works for me as I have quite sensitive skin.
 I also use the Sensitive Micellar Cleansing Wipes and the Micellar Water.
 I’ve even got Allan onto the range of men’s products.
-Not only do I love how it makes my skin look and feel, it is also vegan and cruelty-free, which is amazing.
+Not only do I love how it makes my skin look and feel, but it is also vegan and cruelty-free, which is amazing.

 So there you have it, a few of the things I’ve loved in August.
 What have you loved about August?
 September is looking to be a busy month, so hopefully, there will be plenty of favourites to share.